 - (1) Solicitations.
-The following standards apply to solicitations: - (a) Clear Descriptions.
+The following standards apply to solicitations (2 CFR 200.319(d)(2)): - (a) Clear Descriptions.
 A clear and accurate description of the technical requirements for the material, product, or service to be procured is required (discussed further in Chapter VI of this circular). - (b) Nonrestrictive Specifications.
 In competitive procurements, the description may not contain features that unduly restrict competition.
-Notably, FTA may not finance procurements that use exclusionary or discriminatory specifications (discussed further in Chapter VI of this circular). - (c) Quality Requirements.
+Notably, FTA may not finance procurements that use "exclusionary or discriminatory" specifications (discussed further in Chapter VI of this circular).
+49 U.S.C.
+5323(h)(3). - (c) Quality Requirements.
 A description may include a statement of the qualitative nature of the material, product, or service to be procured and, when necessary, describe minimum essential characteristics and standards to which the property or services must conform if it is to satisfy the recipient's intended use (discussed further in Chapter VI of this circular). - (d) Preference for Performance Specifications.
-The Common Grant Rule for governmental recipients advises the recipient that "[d]etailed product specifications should be avoided if at all possible."
-The Common Grant Rule for non-governmental recipients advises the recipient to describe technical requirements in terms of "functions to be performed or performance required, including the range of acceptable characteristics or minimum acceptable standards" (discussed further in Chapter VI of this circular). - (e) Brand Name or Equal.
+Recipients should focus on the functions to be performed, or the performance required, including acceptable characteristics or minimum standards.
+This approach is preferred over detailed product specifications to foster broader competition (additional details in Chapter VI of this circular).
+See also 2 CFR 200.319(c)(6). - (e) Brand Name or Equal.
 When it is impractical or uneconomical to write a clear and accurate description of the technical requirements of the property or services to be acquired, a "brand name or equal" description may be used to define the performance or other salient characteristics of the property or services sought.
 The specific features or salient characteristics of the named brand which must be met by offerors of "an equal" proposal must be clearly stated (discussed further in Chapter VI of this circular).
+See also 2 CFR 200.319(c)(6). - (2) Necessity.
+The recipient's need for the property or services (discussed further in Chapter VI of this circular).
+2 CFR 200.318(d). - (3) Lease versus Purchase.
+The use of lease or purchase alternatives to achieve an economical and practical procurement (discussed further in Chapter IV of this circular).
+2 CFR 200.318(d). - (4) Environmental and Energy Efficiency Preferences.
+A preference, to the extent practicable and economically feasible, for products and services that conserve natural resources, protect the environment, and are energy efficient (discussed further in Chapter IV of this circular).
+2 CFR 200.323(b).